 Recreation in Ethiopia: Popular sports in Ethiopia include running (track), mountain climbing, bird watching, riding and pony trekking, caving, hunting and water sports.

-Ethiopia Fact Bingo Game Activity Booklet
+Ethiopia Bingo Game

 You may enjoy teaching your girls facts about Ethiopia while playing a game of bingo.
 In this bingo game there are 24 different Ethiopia facts your girls will learn about playing the game.
 When you draw a fact listed on the bingo cards you can also tell your girls a little bit about what each of them mean.
 After one game play again and have girls tell you what each fact means.
-Learn more and get your Bingo game to play with your girls.

 A popular games in Ethiopia that is widely known as Mancala (amazon purchase) is Gebeta.
 It is considered the oldest board game in the world.
 Do you want to make your own?
 Learn and make your very own Mancala with your troop. read more.

 One of my favorite places to get resources and activities to teach girls about countries is Teachers Pay Teachers.
 Try one of these activities all about Ethiopia.